Here's the process for creating a bundle using Marketplace Management's SkuPane, and through our bulk upload tool.

 - Next, click on the download template files dropdown and bundles.
 This file offers a coversheet with instructions on the bundle actions that you will want to review.

 - Next, click on the Bundles tab.
 Here you will input your component SKU, the Bundle SKU, and the amount per bundle.
-After which, you will save the file and return to SellerActive for upload.
+After which, you will save the file and return it to Marketplace Management for upload.

 - Make sure to check in the file upload history when the file is complete to see if there are any resulting errors.